 Like Quidco, TopCashback run lots of daily instant win games throughout the year which I add to my Instant Wins and Daily Draws list – keep an eye on their deals and competitions page for news of upcoming promotions!

 3. Airtime Rewards

 Airtime Rewards is an easy way to get discounts on your monthly phone bill.
-Download the app, register your phone number and card details – and earn cashback when you spend in store or online at any of their partner retailers (including Boots, Argos, Waitrose and Morrisons).
+Download the app, register your phone number and card details – and earn cashback when you spend in store or online at any of their partner retailers (including Boots, Argos and Wilko).
 When you reach £5 cashback, redeem it as £5 off your phone bill (for some networks it needs to be a minimum of £10).
 I particularly like Airtime Rewards because I earn when shopping in store, without having to remember to activate a cashback offer first.

 If you encourage a friend to sign up to Airtime Rewards with your code, you will both earn 50p – plus an extra £1 for you both if your friend spends within a week.
 There are also occasional £1.50 bonus sign-up days, plus prize draws if you shop at certain retailers on a set day.

 Register at https://airtimerewards.app.link/friend using my referral code 39UBWG7A

 Install the CheckoutSmart app on your mobile device, and use it to get discounted and free products at the supermarket.
 On the home screen you can swipe through the current offers and filter by store – buy the featured product(s), then upload a photo of your receipt using the app.
 When it’s been verified, you’ll get cash in your CheckoutSmart account and can transfer that to your PayPal or bank account.
 You can also upload receipts to the website.